Tel: 0086-15907552669 E-mail: sales@cutterbest.com

 So, what is a 2 flute end mill used for?

-A 2 flute end mill is mainly used for aluminum machining, slotting, pocket milling, roughing, and cutting soft non-ferrous materials.
-Its main advantage is larger flute space, which helps improve chip evacuation and supports smoother cutting in many CNC applications.
+In general, a 2 flute end mill works well for aluminum machining, slotting, pocket milling, roughing, and cutting soft non-ferrous materials.
+Its larger flute space helps chips leave the cutting zone more easily, so it supports smoother cutting in many CNC applications.

 Prev: